 Gum diseases range from simple gum inflammation to a serious condition that causes major damage to the soft tissue and bone that support the teeth.
 Gum disease is caused by tartar, which forms when plaque is not completely removed by brushing or flossing.
 Tartar can harden and only be removed by a professional dental cleaning.

-The earliest stage of periodontal disease is gingivitis, which appears in the form of an infection to the gums.
+The earliest stage of periodontal disease is gingivitis, which appears in the form of infection to the gums.
 As plaque irritates the gums, the development of gingivitis causes the gums to grow red, swollen, and tender and to bleed easily.

 The next stage of periodontal disease is periodontitis, the point at which the bone supporting the teeth and holding them into the jaw becomes infected.
 Untreated gingivitis forces the gums to pull away from the teeth and form pockets that can become infected.
 As bacteria infects the bone, the immune system responds by attempting to fight off the bacteria, but as a result, the bone and other connective tissues of the teeth can begin to break down and eventually reach the point of being damaged enough that the teeth need to be removed.